 One of the pleasures of holidays was tuning out from TV in general (and the news in particular) for a couple of weeks.
 I would then ruin it back in the UK by catching up on what I had “missed out” on.
 I’ve come to realise this was looking at things the wrong way.
 Missing out on the news is, for the most part, like missing out on STDs.

 Its odd that, whilst I used to enjoy being away from British TV, it took me years to realise that I could choose to make this an all-year round thing.
 I guess I always consciously knew that watching TV was not mandatory…but for some reason I acted as if it was.
 After all, that’s what “everyone” does right?

 But to get results in life that are different to other people’s, you must do things that are different to what most other people do.

 We’ve driven to Europe each year for many years now and so have saved tens of thousands of pounds which are now compounding.
-Yet when I tell people we drive, people sometimes look like you’ve suggested walking there carrying the luggage or scaling Mount Everest.
+Yet when I tell people we drive, people sometimes look like you’ve suggested walking there or scaling Mount Everest.
 It’s actually really easy….let’s be honest, the engine is doing most of the work.
 All I do is put the address in the satnav and hold the accelerator pedal down with my toes.

-Using Owners Direct, we rented our apartment direct from the owner, downloading it from the cloud and negotiating a very reasonable price.
+Using the internet, we rented our apartment direct from the owner, downloading it from the cloud and negotiating a very reasonable price.
 The end result is a holiday which costs a fraction of what many middle class Brits think is the minimum cost of a family summer holiday.
 If you read The Sunday Times travel section (which I don’t recommend) you’ll come to think it normal to pay the price of a new car for a summer holiday.

 You can choose how much to pay for most things.
 And if I’d been able to persuade Mrs Escape Artist to allow me to rent our house out via Airbnb or similar whilst we were away, we could have been paid to take our holiday.